ElaMCB/LILIA/README.md

 ### 🚀 Call to action

-- **Star or fork the repo**—signal that free, ethical AI-dev tools matter.
+- **⭐ Star or fork the repo**—signal that free, ethical AI-dev tools matter.
-- **Open issues for must-have agents**; I'll prioritise community requests over my own wish-list.
+- **🐛 Open issues for must-have agents**; I'll prioritise community requests over my own wish-list.
-- **Share your GPU / CPU benchmarks** so we can publish realistic local-model performance guides—proof that "free" doesn't mean "slow".
+- **📊 Share your GPU / CPU benchmarks** so we can publish realistic local-model performance guides—proof that "free" doesn't mean "slow".
-- **If you're a student or indie, become a beta tester**—your feedback keeps the pay-wall from creeping back in disguised as "enterprise features".
+- **🧪 If you're a student or indie, become a beta tester**—your feedback keeps the pay-wall from creeping back in disguised as "enterprise features".

 ### 🧩 Bottom line